galaxyproject/galaxy-hub/src/authnz/config/oidc/idps/elixir-aai/index.md

 You would need to setup you Galaxy instance to leverage OIDC protocol.
 This setup is common for all OIDC IdPs, and is [documented at this page](/src/authnz/config/oidc/index.md#configure-oidc-backends).
-Then you would need to add Elixir AAI-specific setters to the `config/oidc_backends_config.xml` file as the the following:
+Then you would need to add Elixir AAI-specific setters to the `config/oidc_backends_config.xml` matching the values you got from the client registration process, as well as the exact same redirect_uri you specified (depending on your setup):

 ```xml
 <?xml version="1.0"?>